-\[RSS = \sum_{k=1}^K\sum_{i \in A_k}{\left(y_i - \hat{y}_{A_k} \right)^2}.\]
+\[RSS = \sum_{k=1}^K\sum_{i \in A_k}{\left(y_i - \hat{y}_{A_k} \right)^2}. \tag{6.1}\]

-For classification trees, it is the Gini index,
+For classification trees, it’s the Gini index,

-\[G = \sum_{c=1}^C{\hat{p}_{kc}(1 - \hat{p}_{kc})},\]
+\[G = \sum_{c=1}^C{\hat{p}_{kc}(1 - \hat{p}_{kc})}, \tag{6.2}\]

-where \(\hat{p}_{kc}\) is the proportion of training observations in node \(k\) that are class \(c\).
-A completely pure node in a binary tree would have \(\hat{p} \in \{ 0, 1 \}\) and \(G = D = 0\).
-A completely impure node in a binary tree would have \(\hat{p} = 0.5\) and \(G = 0.5^2 \cdot 2 = 0.25\) and \(D = -(0.5 \log(0.5)) \cdot 2 = 0.69\).
+\(\hat{p}_{kc}\) is the proportion of predictions in node \(k\) that are class \(c\).
+A completely pure node in a binary tree would have \(\hat{p} \in \{ 0, 1 \}\) for a Gini index of \(G = 0\).
+A completely impure node would have \(\hat{p} = 0.5\) and \(G = (0.5)(0.5) = 0.25\).1

 CART repeats the splitting process for each child node until a stopping criterion is satisfied, usually when no node size surpasses a predefined maximum, or continued splitting does not improve the model significantly.
 CART may also impose a minimum number of observations in each node.

-The resulting tree likely over-fits the training data and therefore does not generalize well to test data, so CART prunes the tree, minimizing the cross-validated prediction error.
-Rather than cross-validating every possible subtree to find the one with minimum error, CART uses cost-complexity pruning.
-Cost-complexity is the trade off between error (cost) and tree size (complexity) where the trade off is quantified with cost-complexity parameter \(c_p\).
-The cost complexity of the tree, \(R_{c_p}(T)\), is the sum of its risk (error) plus a “cost complexity” factor \(c_p\) multiple of the tree size \(|T|\).
+The resulting tree will over-fit the data and not generalize well, so CART prunes the tree, minimizing the cross-validated prediction error.
+Rather than cross-validating every possible subtree, CART uses cost-complexity pruning.
+Cost complexity is the tradeoff between error (cost) and tree size (complexity).
+The cost complexity of the tree, \(R_{c_p}(T)\), is the sum of its risk (error) plus a cost complexity factor, \(c_p\), multiple of the tree size \(|T|\).

-\[R_{c_p}(T) = R(T) + c_p|T|\]
+\[R_{c_p}(T) = R(T) + c_p|T| \tag{6.3}\]

-\(c_p\) can take on any value from \([0..\infty]\), but it turns out there is an optimal tree for ranges of \(c_p\) values, so there are only a finite set of interesting values for \(c_p\) (James et al. 2013) (Therneau and Atkinson 2019) (Kuhn and Johnson 2016).
+\(c_p\) can take any value from \([0..\infty]\), but it turns out there is an optimal tree for ranges of \(c_p\) values, so there is only a finite set of interesting values for \(c_p\) (James et al. 2013; Therneau and Atkinson 2019; and Kuhn and Johnson 2016).
 A parametric algorithm identifies the interesting \(c_p\) values and their associated pruned trees, \(T_{c_p}\).
-CART uses cross-validation to determine which \(c_p\) is optimal.

 oj_dat <- ISLR::OJ